-S. Decker Anstrom serves on the board of directors of Discovery Communications and on the boards of several national nonprofit environmental groups, including the National Environmental Education Foundation, where he is chair of the board; Island Press, where he earlier served as chair; Climate Central; and Planet Forward).
-He serves on and is the immediate past chair of IEL's board of directors.
+S. Decker Anstrom serves on the board of directors of Discovery Communications.
+In addition to serving on IEL's board, he is also on the boards of several national nonprofit groups: the National Environmental Education Foundation, Island Press, Climate Central, and Planet Forward, and the Arena Stage of Washington, D.C.

 In 1987 he joined the National Cable Television Association (NCTA) as executive vice president; he became president and CEO in 1994.
-During his tenure there, he led the cable industry’s efforts that helped result in the Telecommunications Act of 1996.
-In 1999, Anstrom joined The Weather Channel Companies, which included The Weather Channel cable network, weather.com, and WSI, the leading business-to-business weather provider) in Atlanta, Georgia.
-In 2002, he became president of Landmark Communications, a privately held diversified media company that owned newspapers, local television stations, database centers, and print and classified advertising businesses, as well as The Weather Channel Companies.
-In that position he also served as chairman of The Weather Channel Companies.
+During his tenure he led the cable industry’s efforts that helped result in the Telecommunications Act of 1996.
+In 1999, Anstrom joined The Weather Channel Companies (TWCC -- which included The Weather Channel cable network, weather.com, and WSI, the leading business-to-business weather provider) in Atlanta, Georgia, as president and CEO.
+In 2002, he became president of Landmark Communications, a privately held diversified media company that owned newspapers, local television stations, database centers and print and classified advertising businesses, as well as The Weather Channel Companies.
+In that position he also served as chairman of TWCC.

-Anstrom has also served on numerous cable industry boards (including NCTA, which he chaired for two years), two nonprofit boards in the Hampton Roads area (the Chrysler Museum and public television and radio broadcaster WHRO), and on the board of the Chesapeake Bay Foundation.
+In addition, Anstrom has served on numerous cable industry boards (including NCTA, which he chaired for two years), two nonprofit boards in the Hampton Roads area (the Chrysler Museum and public television and radio broadcaster WHRO), and on the board of the Chesapeake Bay Foundation.

 Anstrom received a BA degree from Macalester College in St. Paul., Minnesota and attended the Woodrow Wilson Graduate School of Public and International Affairs at Princeton University for one year.